 Recommendation 5: Use Google Maps to serve up map search results instead of Foursquare

 The screen labeled 2 offers a significant opportunity for improvement.
 In this screen, a user’s intention is to search for their current location for pick-up.
 In the example screen, I searched for 290 Utah St. But the query results that were reported back were not even within 2 blocks.
 In fact, they were at least 5 miles away.
 A user, in frustration, may exit and drop out of the app and choose a competitor such as Lyft to request a ride.
-This is what screen labeled 2 looks like for Lyft.
+This is what screen labeled 2 looks like for Lyft and is executed more effectively.

 Uber should not use Foursquare to serve up map results.
 Foursquare works if a customer is at a public and popular location, but works less optimally when the customer is at a friend’s house, or other less know places.
 Perhaps, switching to Google Maps to serve up results would be a better solution.